 Accommodation in Sweden

-Securing accommodation in Sweden can be one of the most difficult parts of an expat’s relocation to the Scandinavian country.
+Securing accommodation in Sweden can be one of the most difficult parts of an expat’s relocation to this Scandinavian country.
 It is important that they give themselves enough time to look for housing, especially if moving to a larger city such as Stockholm, which has a severe housing shortage.

 The standard of housing in Sweden is exceptionally high.
-Many rentals come with high quality appliances in the kitchen, central heating and access to high speed Internet.
+Many rentals come with high-quality appliances in the kitchen, central heating and access to high-speed internet.

 Most expats who move to Sweden rent accommodation for the duration of their stay.
 The rental market in Sweden is regulated and expats will find that the prices are competitive compared to the rest of Europe.
-This depends, of course, on which part of the country a person moves to – the prices in a large city will be much higher than in rural or suburban areas.
+This depends, of course, on which part of the country a person moves to – the prices in a large city will be much higher than those in rural or suburban areas.

-Most expats settle in Stockholm but cities like Malmo, Jonkoping and Gothenburg also have expat populations.
+Most expats settle in Stockholm but cities like Malmö, Jönköping and Gothenburg also have expat populations.